What are the Stephen King Dollar Baby films?

-I released my book, Dollar Deal: The Stephen King Dollar Baby Filmmakers (BUY IT HERE) back in 2015.
-Since then, I have hosted a pair of Dollar Baby Film Festivals (one in Houston and one in Seattle).
+In 2015, I released my book, Dollar Deal: The Stephen King Dollar Baby Filmmakers (BUY IT HERE), and went on to host a pair of Dollar Baby Film Festivals (one in Houston and one in Seattle).

 When did Stephen King start allowing Dollar Baby Films?

 In 1976, King developed a program where he allowed young filmmakers to make a short film based on one of his short stories as long someone had not already optioned that particular story for a movie or TV show.